Learning and Burning Together in the North Bay

 Welcome to our community of neighbors helping neighbors to put good fire on the ground!
 If you are interested in getting your property in the queue for a prescribed burn, please fill out this Intake Form.

-If you’d like to learn about upcoming prescribed burns; pile burning, fire ecology or permitting workshops; community BBQs; and all other events hosted by the members of the Good Fire Alliance, join our listserv by emailing main+subscribe@gfa.groups.io – or bookmark this page.
+If you’d like to learn about upcoming prescribed burns; participate in one; join a pile burning, fire ecology or permitting workshops; community BBQs; and learn about all other events hosted by the Good Fire Alliance, sign up for our listserv by emailing main+subscribe@gfa.groups.io – or bookmark this page.

-Check out links to local resources below and if you have additional questions, email us directly at goodfirealliance@gmail.com.
+Check out pictures from recent burns and links to local resources below.
+If you have any questions, email us directly at goodfirealliance@gmail.com.

 Local Resources